Loud in a crowd: Nissan range gets grille makeover

 “V-motion is a testament to our resolve to be loud with our visual presence.
 We realize we’ve been a bit too modest,” Nakamura said, adding that while this is a global strategy for the Nissan brand, it’s especially relevant in China.

-The German group’s strategy has become a “new brand-management standard” for global automakers, said Nakamura, noting others, such as South Korea’s Kia Motors Corp , were following suit.
+The German group’s strategy has become a “new brand-management standard” for global automakers, said Nakamura, noting others, such as South Korea’s Kia Motors Corp (000270.KS), were following suit.

 “The whole global auto industry is being impacted by Volkswagen’s strategy,” he said.
 “Unless you match that, your brand identity gets watered down.”